Maxoure/Maxoure/README.md

 - 👋 Hi, I’m @Maxoure
 - 👀 I’m interested in anything related to electronics especially PC components.
-My hobby is gaming, reading, swimming, jogging and if possible exrteme sports.
+My hobby is gaming, reading, swimming, jogging and if possible exreteme sports.
 - 🌱 I’m currently learning HTML, CSS, C#, ASP.NET Framework and soon JavaScript as well.
 I am one month in (1/1/2022).
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...